Blue Water Task Force

 Our Science-Based Approach

 Since the inception of the Blue Water Task Force program more than 25 years ago, Surfrider volunteers have been out in their communities testing water quality at the beach.
-Now a large national network with nearly 55 chapter-run labs, the Blue Water Task Force measures bacteria levels at more than 450 ocean, bay, estuary and freshwater sampling sites across the country.
+Now a large national network with approximately 50 chapter-run labs, the Blue Water Task Force measures bacteria levels at nearly 500 ocean, bay, estuary and freshwater sampling sites across the country.
 Surfrider chapters use this water testing program to raise awareness of local pollution problems and to bring together communities to implement solutions.

 For more information or questions: